Caravan and Trailer Wheel Alignment

-Two things can happen to affect caravan wheel alignment:-
+Two things can happen to affect caravan or trailer wheel alignment:

-- Loose fitting u bolts; loose axle pads will cause the axle and spring assembly to progressively fail.
-The axle will develop vibration, and the spring will eventually break approximately 75mm from the back eye.
+- Loose-fitting U-bolts and loose axle pads will cause the axle and spring assembly to fail progressively.
+The axle will develop vibration, and the spring will eventually break about 75mm from the back eye.

 Axles without axle pads.

 Couplemate dispatches dozens of axles daily.
-A small percentage of them have axle pads welded into position as requested by the customer.
+A small percentage have axle pads welded into position as requested by the customer.